 Try simple hairstyles for your curly hair.

 We try to avoid bad hair day as much as we can, but there are days when it is inevitable.
 If your permed hair is misbehaving and you just want to put it up, try the pineapple ponytail.
 It’s one of the easiest hairstyles for short curly hair so it’s perfect for curly bobs and lobs.
-For long curly hair, wearing a bandana can keep your misbehaving locks out of the way.
+For long curly hair, wearing a bandana can keep your hair in place.

 Wear a hair clip to jazz up your curls.